hershey806/astronomy-projects-with-python/Ring Dynamics/README.md

 ## Data and Figures ##

 I didn't use a specific source of data for the main part of this project; the rebound package had everything I needed to set up the simulation.
-I was able to "snapshot" the simulation at various stages, after which I combined the images to create a gif: ***roche_Limit.gif***, which you can find in the ***figures*** directory.
+I was able to "snapshot" the simulation at various stages, after which I combined the images to create a GIF: ***roche_Limit.gif***, which you can find in the ***figures*** directory.

 For the resonances part of this project, I used an existing dataset in the form of a csv.
 You can find the link to the data in the References section in the ***ringDynamics.ipynb*** notebook.
 Additionally, I used several labeled images of Saturn's rings, which you can find in the ***figures*** directory, to determine the features at several resonances.

 ## Conclusion and Significance ##

+The main purpose of this project was to visualize what happens to a moon as it approaches the Roche limit of its parent body.
+I was able to sucessfully do this using the rebound package; you can see the visualization in the ***rocheLimit.gif*** file in the ***figures*** directory.
+This project was fairly intensive in terms of both coding and theory; I had to learn how to use a package I was completely unfamiliar with.
+However, it was definitely worth it because I am happy with how the GIF turned out